DeepakAkkara/COVID-19-Severity-Analysis/README.md

 #### Bernoulli Naive Bayes
 After utilizing the Bernoulli Naive Bayes classifier technique for the categorical data, we were able to maximize the accuracy of the model when making the test_size parameter equal to 0.2 and making the random_state parameter equal to 13 for the test_train_split() method.
 After tuning the hyperparameters, we were able to produce a classifier model using categorical features that had an f-measure of 0.833.
 We also tried Bernoulli Naive Bayes using just the features that the chi-square feature selection method found to be significant (having a p-value less than 0.05).
 We were able to increase the f-measure by over 10%, from 0.833 without pruning to 0.947, using the chi-square pruning technique.

+#### Complement Naive Bayes
+After utilizing the Complement Naive Bayes classifier technique for the numerical data, we were able to maximize the accuracy of the model using a test_size value of 0.2 and a random_state value of 20 for test_train_split().
+We were able to achieve an f-measure of 0.769 after tuning the hyperparameter.

+#### Multinomial Naive Bayes
+We also tried utilizing the Multinomial Naive Bayes classifier for the numerical data.
+Unfortunately, we did not have as much success in creating an effective model using this classifier technique.
+We were only able to reach an f-measure of 0.643 using this method.
+However, this is not entirely surprising as our data is imbalanced, making this classifier technique less effective compared to Complement Naive Bayes, which is better suited for imbalanced datasets.